Purification of Sins

 In contrast to the Levitical High Priest, the “Son” entered the true Sanctuary “once-for-all” and “sat down” where he has remained ever since interceding for his Assembly - (Leviticus 16:1-34).

-This modified picture stresses the finality of his priestly act, and he will remain in his Father’s presence in the “real Tabernacle” interceding for his brethren until God again “introduces the firstborn Son into the habitable earth.
+This modified picture stresses the finality of his priestly act, and he will remain in his Father’s presence in the “real Tabernacle” interceding for his brethren until God again “introduces the firstborn Son into the habitable earth.”

 HE SAT DOWN

-• Yahweh said to my Lord, SIT AT MY RIGHT HAND until I make your enemies your footstool” - (Psalm 110:1.
+- “Yahweh said to my Lord, SIT AT MY RIGHT HAND until I make your enemies your footstool” - (Psalm 110:1.
 Compare Hebrews 12:1-2).

-• We have such a high priest who SAT DOWN ON THE RIGHT HAND of the throne of the Majesty in the heavens, a minister of the sanctuary and of the true tabernacle, which the Lord pitched not man” - (Hebrews 8:1-2).
+- “We have such a high priest who SAT DOWN ON THE RIGHT HAND of the throne of the Majesty in the heavens, a minister of the sanctuary and of the true tabernacle, which the Lord pitched not man” - (Hebrews 8:1-2).

-• And every priest indeed stands day by day ministering and offering repeatedly the same sacrifices, the which can never put away sins.
-But he, when he had offered one sacrifice for sins once-for-all, SAT DOWN ON THE RIGHT HAND OF GOD - (Hebrews 10:11-12 – Emphasis added in the preceding passages).
+- “And every priest indeed stands day by day ministering and offering repeatedly the same sacrifices, the which can never put away sins.
+But he, when he had offered one sacrifice for sins once-for-all, SAT DOWN ON THE RIGHT HAND OF GOD” - (Hebrews 10:11-12 – Emphasis added in the preceding passages).

-High Priest after the order of Melchizedek.”
-The ancient priests “stood” in the Sanctuary while performing their duties but Jesus “sat down” in the Greater Tabernacle “not made with hands,” namely, in the very presence of God “in the Heavens.”
+The passage in Chapter 10 contrasts the position of the Levitical priests with that of the “High Priest after the order of Melchizedek.”
+The ancient priests “stood” in the Sanctuary while performing their duties but Jesus “sat down” in the Greater Tabernacle “not made with hands,” namely, in the presence of God “in the Heavens.”

-Especially for these reasons - the removal of sin’s stain and his intercession for his people - the “Word of the Son” is superior to and supreme over all others, surpassing even the word given “in the prophets” or mediated through “the angels” to the greatest of the prophets, Moses.
+Especially for these reasons - the removal of sin’s stain and his intercession for his people - the “Word of the Son” is superior to all others, surpassing even the word given “in the prophets” or mediated through “the angels” to the greatest of the prophets, Moses.
 To discard and abandon the “word spoken” in Jesus is, therefore, a transgression of the worst kind.

 RELATED POSTS: